nguyenmv2/raas/docs/frontend.md

 To work with the `ui` module you need to have `node.js` installed in version 12.0 or newer.
 Make sure you have `node` command available on `PATH`.

-As a package manager, Bootzooka's UI uses [Yarn](https://yarnpkg.com).
+As a package manager, Raas's UI uses [Yarn](https://yarnpkg.com).
 Make sure to have it installed before the first run.

 ## First run